 She replaced the jar and stood back, scanning the labels on the other jars.
 Hopefully, the names of the other herbs Marko had mentioned would come back to her if she saw them.
 Janet’s gaze encountered a jar labeled “Scopolamine (obey me blowing powder).”
 Next was the space previously occupied by the jar on the counter.
 Janet glanced over at it and froze in the midst of turning back to the shelf.
 Her eyes widened.
 She asked herself, “Did the label on that jar say Valerian (sedative)?”

 Janet moved to the shelf and snatched down the jar labeled scopolamine.
-She unscrewed the lid, dumped some powder into her hand and thrust it back on the shelf lidless.
+She unscrewed the lid, dumped some powder into her hand and thrust it back on the shelf lidless, in her haste.
 Janet quickly crept back up the stairs and opened the basement door wide enough to covertly peer into the hallway.

 The tall man was knocking on the bathroom door with his left hand while hiding a hammer behind his back with the right hand.
 When Janet didn’t respond to the knocking, he opened the door and peered inside.
 Finding the bathroom empty, he turned towards the basement door as Janet closed it.
 She waited for the handle to turn.
 It turned only slightly before the man flung open the door and raised the hammer over his head.
 Janet took a quick breath and blew the powder from her hand up into his face shouting, “obey me!”